secile/UsbCamera/README.md

 # UsbCamera
 C# source code for using USB camera in WinForms.
 With only single CSharp source code.
-No need external library.
+No external library required.

 # How to use
 Add UsbCamera.cs to your project.